 This Sunday was due to be the start of the County Championship, a time I look forward to very much each season not just because it means we have cricket in our lives again but it also marks to me the end of the winter slog and the start of Summer.
 It’s a time when I would open the diary and try to work out which games I want to go to and which games I sadly won’t be able to make due to scheduling.
 Naturally this is not going to be the case this year.

-We are living in uncertain and quite frightening times and hence I don’t want this article to take away from this fact, especially when hundreds are dying in this country from this awful disease; however the fact something we have taken for granted for decades will not be happening has properly hit home today.
+We are living in uncertain and quite frightening times and hence I don’t want this article to take anything away from this fact, especially when hundreds are dying in this country from this awful disease; however the fact something we have taken for granted for decades will not be happening has properly hit home today.

 I adore sport, especially cricket, even if the actions of the ECB quite often make me want to tear my hair out.
 Now too old and a bit too round to play much sport, I often take comfort from watching whatever sport happens to be on the TV and I do enjoy most sport, be it Football, NFL, Darts, F1 or International Rugby.
 Whatever the time of year, I can normally find something to take my mind of the drudgery of life sometimes by immersing myself in something that I was never talented enough to play at a high level.